kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 ### Elastic Transcoder

 - Media transcoder accessible as an API.
-- Convert media files from their original source format into differeant formats, such as to deliver to and play on smartphones, tablets, desktops, etc.
+- Convert media files from their original source format into different formats, such as to deliver to and play on smartphones, tablets, desktops, etc.
 - Provides transcoding presets for popular output formats.
 - Pricing: based upon (1) minutes of transcoding; and (2) resolution of transcoding.